dreamento/dreamento/README.md

 DreamentoScorer is a machine-learning based alogorithm which exctracts several linear and non-linear features in time and time-frequency domain from each 30-second epoch of data.
 The classifier is based on the LightGBM and we plan to add other classifiers such that the user can make a consensus of different scoring algorithms.
 So, stay tuned for the upcoming updates!

+With DreamentoScorer, you can export not only the sleep stage predictions, but also the sleep metrics such as sleep efficiency, sleep onset latency, etc as a txt file.

 ## Demo:
 ### The real-time Dreamento GUI